The Teens Using Instagram Hashtags to Glorify Suicide

 When it comes to measures one can take if they start spotting warning signs in their own behaviour, Mind’s Eve Critchley adds: “I would encourage people to be aware of how they are feeling when they are online and, if they are feeling vulnerable, to take a break from their computer or phone.
 We would also ask people to consider whether the things they post online could be triggering for others and to use a trigger warning if necessary, so that others can make an informed decision about whether they want to look or not.”

-If you are concerned about the mental health of you or someone you know, visit the Mental Health America website.
+If you are concerned about the mental health of you or someone you know, talk to Mind 90101 or at their website, here or here.

 Read: The VICE Guide to Mental Health